Spicery/gingerdocs/multiple_values.rst

 	This is all about how you can use expressions yielding multiple values, especially in loops and conditionals.

-	Show how to do te equivalent of a filtered map.
+	Show how to do the equivalent of a filtered map.